-Tay-Sachs is an inherited disease in which the body does not break down fatty compounds, called gangliosides, as it should.
-As the gangliosides build up in the body, they damage brain and nerve cells to the point that these cells cannot function properly.
+Tay-Sachs is an inherited genetic disease in which the body does not break down fatty compounds, called gangliosides, as it should.
+As the gangliosides build up in the brain, they damage the nerve cells, and then these cells cannot function properly.

 Treatment for Tay-Sachs disease focuses on controlling symptoms and preparing for the course of the disease.
 There is no cure.
 Additional personal and family support measures (such as home care or respite care) may be needed as the disease progresses.